-Florida appellate courts have deemed that a family law judge commits an abuse of discretion by awarding unequal holiday time-sharing without an express finding as to why it would not be in the children’s best interests.
+Florida appellate courts have deemed that a family law judge commits an abuse of discretion by awarding unequal holiday custody time-sharing without an express finding as to why it would not be in the children’s best interests.
 Todd v.
-Todd-Guilliaume, 972 So.
-2d 1003, 1006 (Fla.
+Todd-Guillaume, 972 So.
+2d 1003 (Fla.
 4th DCA 2008).
 And family law judges understand that holidays carry an emotional significance beyond the ordinary day-to-day schedule, and that most children should share those bonding opportunities equally with both parents.

 How the holidays are split equally is usually reserved for the mediation table.
 No statute or case law dictates how exactly these breaks from school are to be distributed.

-If you have questions about holiday time-sharing with your children, or any other family law issue, feel free to contact AAA Family Law at (407) 260-6001 and schedule a consultation with me by phone or at our office in Altamonte Springs.
+If you have questions about holiday child custody plans with your children, or any other family law issue, feel free to contact AAA Family Law at (407) 260-6001 and schedule a free child custody lawyer consultation with me by phone or at our office in Altamonte Springs.
 I will listen to your family law issues.
 Then I will suggest if there is any legal action needed and what the plan is the plan for that action.

 Please, read the range of attorney retainer fees charged by AAA Family Law for each type of case in Family Lawyer Retainer Fees.